gradio-app/gradio/guides/05_custom-components/08_multimodal-chatbot-part1.md

 ## Part 3a - The Index.svelte file

-The frontend for the `Chatbot` component is divided into two parts the `Index.svelte` file and the `shared/Chatbot.svelte` file.
+The frontend for the `Chatbot` component is divided into two parts - the `Index.svelte` file and the `shared/Chatbot.svelte` file.
-The `Index.svelte` file applies some processing the the data received from the server and then delegates the rendering of the conversation to the `shared/Chatbot.svelte` file.
+The `Index.svelte` file applies some processing to the data received from the server and then delegates the rendering of the conversation to the `shared/Chatbot.svelte` file.
-First we will modify the `Index.svelte` file to properly apply processing to the new data type the backend will return.
+First we will modify the `Index.svelte` file to apply processing to the new data type the backend will return.

 Let's begin by porting our custom types  from our python `data_model` to typescript.
 Open `frontend/shared/utils.ts` and add the following type definitions at the top of the file: